liuluheng/codereading/lemon/README.md

 , this is a fork from dccmx.

 There is still some bugs.
-I'll try to fix the in the following days :smile:
+I'll try to fix them in the following days :smile:

-Fix some...Still learning
+Fix some...Still learning..:airplane: